walked22/Stacy/README.md

 # Stacy
-Code for Modified 1995 Geo Tracker
+Control PCB for Modified 1995 Geo Tracker

 STACY is a is a custom built printed circuit board that remotely starts, warms up, locks, unlocks and tracks a 1995 Geo Tracker.
 The board was designed with expandability in mind allowing for future upgrades.